 - 1.8.1 While at the laboratory samples for volatiles testing are to be stored under refrigeration.
 Urine samples can be either refrigerated or frozen.
-Urine samples submitted in plastic bottles must be frozen for long-term storage. - 1.8.2 The syringes on the Pipetter/Dilutor must be checked for accuracy and precision.
-Refer to Volatiles Analytical Method 4.0 for pipette intermediate check and calibration requirements and options.
+Urine samples submitted in plastic bottles must be frozen for long-term storage. - 1.8.2 The Pipette/Dilutor must be checked for accuracy and precision.
+This check is performed concurrently with the establishment of the calibration curve and the use of authenticated controls during an analysis run.
+There is no requirement for periodic independent performance checks for accuracy or precision as the analysis and QA/QC samples serve as a periodic check of the instruments performance.